 Property Redemption after Foreclosure Sale

-In the state of Washington, borrowers with a non-judicial foreclosure process (so, it is handled mostly outside of the courts) have no guaranteed right to reclaim of "redeem" the property after a foreclosure sale has happened.
-However, homeowners in a judicial foreclosure process - one where the lender has gone through the courts and filed suit, there is a one-year right of redemption, even after a foreclosure sale has been finalized.
+In the state of Washington, borrowers with a non-judicial foreclosure process (so, it is handled mostly outside of the courts) have no guaranteed right to reclaim or "redeem" the property after a foreclosure sale has happened.
+However, homeowners in a judicial foreclosure process, one where the lender has gone through the courts and filed suit, there is a one-year right of redemption, even after a foreclosure sale has been finalized.
 In this case, it is actually possible that the homeowner may stay in the home and retain possession of the property throughout the entire process.

 When a lender forecloses and sells the property, they sometimes do not make enough money to cover what is owed in back payments and fees by the homeowner.
 In Virginia, it is possible for the lender to get what is called a deficiency judgment, forcing the homeowner to pay the monies still owed.
 Generally, a deficiency judgment will not be obtained in a non-judicial foreclosure process.
 A deficiency judgment is more likely when the foreclosure process happens in the courts.